zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/Readme.txt

 ============
 1. Install Python version 2.7 or above
 2. Install BioPython version 1.57 or above
-3. Install Spicy version 0.17.1 or above
+3. Install Scipy version 0.17.1 or above
 4. Install Matplotlib version 2.0.0 or above
 5. Install Numpy version 2.0.0 or above